The following article is written by Josh of Brickell Men’s Products. If you’d like to try out their all natural

 It’s a pain at first, but once you get a better understanding of what you’re putting on your body, your skin will thank you by being brighter, tighter, and clearer.

-Some widely used, dangerous chemicals and toxins you should avoid in skin care products are:
+Some widely used, dangerous chemicals and toxins you should avoid in

 The list could go on and on, but I think you get the idea.
 There are thousands of these chemicals lurking in the products you use daily.